 If a customer is traveling after her eighth month, it's a good idea to check with a doctor to be sure it will be ok to travel.

-Notify Delta's Global Service Center at 800-325-0678, when a customer has a peanut allergy.
-Delta will create a buffer zone of three rows in front of and three rows behind the customer’s seat.
-We'll also advise cabin service to board additional non-peanut snacks, which will allow our flight attendants to serve these snack items to everyone within this area.
+When Delta is notified that a customer has a peanut allergy, we’ll refrain from serving peanuts and peanut products onboard the flight.
+We'll also advise cabin service to board additional non-peanut snacks, which will allow flight attendants to serve these snack items to everyone onboard.

 Note: Delta Connection Carriers do not accept incubators, oxygen, respirators, ventilators, or on board wheelchairs.